Homotopical Intersection Theory, III: multi-relative intersection problems: The embedding tower

-In \cite[\S13]{KW1} and \cite{KW2}, we showed described a $\Bbb Z_2$-symmetrized version of the invariant $\chi(f)$ giving the complete obstruction to deforming an immersion $f\: P \to N$ to embedding in the metastable range.
-The goal of this section is to produce a conjecture generalizing this which is valid beyond the metastable range, under an additional codimension $\ge 3$ assumption.
-The conjecture will be phrased in terms of the Weiss embedding tower of the embedding functor.
-This is a tower of fibrations of the form
+In \cite[\S13]{KW1} and \cite{KW2}, we described an invariant $\mu(f)$ which was shown to be a complete obstruction to regularly homotoping an immersion $f\: P \to N$ to an embedding in the metastable range.
+The goal of this section is to generalize this result beyond the metastable range when $N = \Bbb R^n$ is euclidean space.